 Your plan should look at what the likely activities are that could threaten your business, and detail the steps needed to recover from the likely scenarios.
-Obviously at the moment cyber-attack is a highly likely threat, so you should perhaps prioritise it.
+At the moment cyber-attack is a highly likely threat, so you should perhaps prioritise it.
 Particularly as many recent surveys have shown that a high proportion of businesses have no plan in place at all.
 The plan should identify what is important and what steps can be taken for rapid fixes and for long term solutions.

 These days business runs on data and networks.
 If yours goes down for any reason – power outages, system crash, weather affecting travel, or a hack, how will you cope with no emails, website, systems, or customer information?
 Businesses that have a plan can take action within minutes or hours have options that could save them time, reputation – and money.

-If your technology fails you need great people and that means well trained people.
+If your technology fails you need great people and that means well-trained people.
 Remember that you are not just recovering your IT.
-You are recovering trust and your people are the key to that.
+You are recovering trust and your people are key to that.
 Make sure that they are included in the plan, and that they know and understand it.
 To make sure, run practices and simulations to check out how the plan actually performs in stressful situations.

 Your plan will only be as good as your technology and your cyber resilience.
 The best way to deal with a cyber-attack is to prevent it, and having up to date technology and infrastructure is more necessary than ever – especially with GDPR regulations looming.
-For example, have you considered back up services, cloud based IT and communications?
+For example, have you considered back up services, cloud-based IT and communications?
 How will you communicate with your customers if your services fail?
 Don’t wait until it becomes a business affecting problem, act now.